 Remove any crust or discharge that has formed on the piercing.

-Repeat this process twice a day until the piercing is fully healed.
+Repeat this process at least twice a day but no more than three times a day until the piercing is fully healed.

 What Does a Rejecting Navel Piercing Look Like?